AshGovender/DS/README.md

 To find the optimum number of splits, the Elbow method with the cost function is used.
 A cost function to determine how scattered the points are from the cluster needs to be established.
 The lower the cost, the nearer the points in the cluster.
 With K-Means the Euclidean distance is used whereas in K-Modes, it is replaced by the Hamming distance
 ∑_(𝑖=1)^𝑛▒∑_(𝑖=1)^𝑘▒𝑑_𝑥𝑐

 By plotting the cost function against the number of clusters, an elbow should be found.
 During the clusters number growth, there is a point where the drop starts to change smoothly, and the increase of k does not give significant improvements.
 The number where the cost begins to slightly decrease is the number that best fits data-set sub-grouping.
-For the given project, the curve levelled off at around a K value of 7 which indicated optimum number of clusters.
+For the given project, the curve levelled off at around a K value of 4 which indicated optimum number of clusters.

-Exploratory data analysis was done on the individual dataframes and then joined together and filtered based on necessary columns to create one dataset and the model was fitted with the data using a K value of 7.
+Exploratory data analysis was done on the individual dataframes and then joined together and filtered based on necessary columns to create one dataset and the model was fitted with the data using a K value of 4.
 Other intial model parameters were selected based on best practice.

 ## Data sources
 Utilized customer complaints data from the call centre, production planning and MasterSKU data

 ## Results
 The results were as follows :
-> * 3 clusters were developed
+> * 4 clusters were developed
 > * Each cluster had a specific sales category and a major bulk purchaser attributed to it
 > * Each cluster indicated product specific issues and problematic customers to be addressed that were frequently returning items for no real reason and as a result of their poor forecasting
-> * The data also pointed to sales reps that were not effectively controlling the customer complaints returns processes i.e. they were approving all returns without a proper investigation
+> * The data also pointed to sales reps that were not effectively controlling the customer complaints returns processes i.e. they were approving all returns without a proper investigation/ due diligence
 > * The most problematic customers in terms of returns were also identified
+> * Issues in the call centre ordering process was identified - a mistake proofing process was identified as future work to prevent errors during the creation of orders by customers

 ## Python libraries
 Matplotlib, Pandas, Numpy, itertools, K-modes algorithm